egd3025/everbloom/README.md

-# Title: EverBloom
+# EverBloom Game Archive
+UNCW Spring 2024 Software Engineering (450) class capstone project

-# Created by:
+### Created by: Team 10
 - Evan Berlin
 - Jaden McIlhenny
 - Elizabeth Daly
 - Pine Gragg
-- Jude Denton.
+- Jude Denton

+# Prior Dev Entry
+NOTE: All informtation featured below this point is from **past** entries from everbloom devs.

-# Test Instructions
+## Test Instructions

 In the Godot editor install the GUT for Godot 4.
   This is found in the AssetLib located at the top in the middle of the editor toolbar.